|

 DIY Laundry Soap

-When it comes to cutting costs many people look to make their own laundry detergent.
+When it comes to cutting costs, many people look to make their own laundry detergent.
 This is a popular DIY cleaner.
-Put one bar of Ivory soap on a plate in the microwave until you have a big puffy cloud 60-90 seconds, crush down.
-Add in 1 cup borax and 1 cup washing soda.

 DIY Fabric and Air Refresher

-When it comes to chemicals products made to make your home smell good are the biggest culprit of cancer-causing chemicals.
+When it comes to chemical products made to make your home smell good are the biggest culprit of cancer-causing chemicals.
 You can save the chemicals and your cash by using an easy to make DIY version.
-Mix 5-10 drops of your favorite essential oil into 1/4 cup witch hazel, Add 1/4 cup vinegar to kill odor causing bacteria and fill the remainder of the bottle with water.
-Spray into the air and fabrics to get rid of odors.

 DIY Carpet Deodorizer

 Carpet powders are great for keeping odors at bay.
-With feet and pets tracking across carpet all day it can take on all kinds of weird smells.
-Powders made to sit then vacuum up can get expensive and are full of harmful chemicals but, you can make your own in a matter of minutes.
-Just fill an old spice bottle with baking soda and a few drops of your favorite essential oil and SHAKE.
-Use just like the stuff you pick up at the store.
+With feet and pets tracking across the carpet all day, it can take on all kinds of weird smells.
+Powders made to sit then vacuum up can get expensive and are full of harmful chemicals but you can make your own in a matter of minutes.

 DIY Glass Cleaner

 Want shiny glass without streaks?
-Get a microfiber cloth, spray a bit of vinegar onto the glass (You can dilute up to 50%) and wipe clean.
-Do not clean glass while the sun is shining on it or it will dry too fast leaving streaks with even the best cleaners.
+Get a microfiber cloth, spray a bit of vinegar onto the glass (You can dilute up to 50%), and wipe clean.
+Do not clean glass while the sun is shining on it, or it will dry too fast, leaving streaks with even the best cleaners.

 DIY Toilet Cleaner

-Icky toilets are a thing of the past when you keep a cleaner handy and use it once a day.
-Mix 2/3 baking soda with 1/3 citric acid (powdered form) and a few drops of essential oil to make it smell pretty.
 Just pour some into the toilet and let it fizz while you wipe down counters and dry up wet floors, then give a quick swish and flush for an always clean, stink-free toilet.

 Homemade Cleaners save both time and money!
 Grab our Top Easy Homemade Cleaners to keep chemicals out of your home and save money on your household budget!